 Aligned to community feedback and our mission

 JSTOR’s mission is to expand and enhance access to knowledge and education for people all over the world.
 As a nonprofit, our policies and decisions aim to maximize impact, not revenue or profit.
-Our new fee model is part of our efforts to deliver on this mission by increasing access to content in a sustainable way for libraries, content providers, and JSTOR.
+Our archive fee model option is part of our efforts to deliver on this mission by increasing access to content in a sustainable way for libraries, content providers, and JSTOR.

-We consulted our participants to validate whether the new fee model is the right approach.
+We consulted our participants to validate whether the fee model is the right approach.
 Their feedback aligns with our new fee model and our mission by:

-• Eliminating the Archive Capital Fee (ACF) on new purchases effective April 1, 2023.
+• Eliminating the Archive Capital Fee (ACF) on new purchases.
 Part of JSTOR’s non-profit mission is to support the long-term preservation of the content in our care.
 We established the ACF to provide resources so that JSTOR could fulfill that promise.
 We have retained and invested these funds for long-term growth, drawing on them only when needed for specific preservation activities like migrating content formats to keep apace with technology.
 Because of the significant support from the education community over the past 25+ years, and our careful investment of those resources, we have secured sufficient reserves to continue to preserve this content in the future.

 • Making the model optional: Libraries may choose whether to opt in for immediate comprehensive access or continue with their existing collection-by-collection licenses.

 • Delivering greater impact.
-This new model maximizes the amount of access and impact generated by JSTOR at current levels of revenue.
+This model maximizes the amount of access and impact generated by JSTOR at current levels of revenue.

-How the new model works
+How the model works

 • Current JSTOR participants